 Business Insurance & Benefits Services of MA

-So what are the instances in which a director or officer could face such a situation?
-This is an area that has been getting more and more attention due to the frequency with which such suit are being brought.
-Claims against D’s and O’s can cover a lot of ground including instances such as
+So what are some instances in which a director or officer could face this kind of situation?
+This is an area that has been getting more and more attention due to the frequency with which such suits are being brought.
+Claims made against a companies management can cover a lot of ground including instances such as

 - Breach of Fiduciary Duty